markroxor/mrmark/readme.md

 ### Usage -
+It is recommended to use a virtual environment before installing dependecies to avoid any conflicts.

+Install dependencies -
+`sudo apt install jq supervisor`

+if you are using `python3` install `xlib` via
+`pip install python3-xlib`

 1. Sign up as a alpha tester - using this [link.](https://assistant.google.com/services/a/uid/000000eac507a9f1)
 While in the `client/` directory execute.
 2. Install client side dependencies using -